iota9star/chrome-devtools-mcp/README.md

   "mcpServers": {
     "chrome-devtools": {
       "command": "npx",
-      "args": ["-y", "chrome-devtools-mcp@latest"]
+      "args": ["-y", "@iota9star/chrome-devtools-mcp@latest"]
     }
   }
 }
 ```

 > [!NOTE]
-> Using `chrome-devtools-mcp@latest` ensures that your MCP client will always use the latest version of the Chrome DevTools MCP server.
+> Using `@iota9star/chrome-devtools-mcp@latest` ensures that your MCP client will always use the latest version of the Chrome DevTools MCP server.

 ### MCP Client configuration